It was hard choosing an island to visit during our short four day stay in tropical North Queensland. Really hard.

-I really wanted to hike to the summit of the island but we didn’t bring any appropriate footwear: all we had were our sandals.
+I really wanted to hike to the summit of Fitzroy Island but we didn’t bring any appropriate footwear: all we had were our sandals.
 We decided to give it a try anyway, but we waited until later in the afternoon when the sun had lost some of its intense heat.

 The first part of the hike was up through the jungle before emerging into a drier, Mediterranean like landscape with dried pine needles coating the sun-baked path.
 The path became steeper but the views were panoramic.
 We stopped often to catch our breathes and to drink water to stop from overheating.

 After reaching the viewing platform at the top we could see in all directions.
 There were a couple of small sand islands further out on the reef with small boats travelling between, leaving white foam trails on the ocean behind them.
 The mountains of the mainland were prominent in the distance.